Does Endometriosis Hurt all the Time?

 1) Lesions and Adhesions Causing Pain:

 I mention this first because, yes, endometriosis lesions or adhesions may be a culprit.
 Endo is notorious for its ability to create intra-abdominal adhesions that bind organs together in abnormal ways.
 Imagine delicate tissues adhering where they shouldn't, pulling and tugging with each movement, each breath.
 This internal tug-of-war manifests as a deep, throbbing ache that never seems to fade.
-It's a reminder that the body's natural order has been disrupted, leaving behind a trail of persistent discomfort that refuses to be ignored.
+It's a reminder that the body's natural order has been disrupted, leaving behind a persistent discomfort that refuses to be ignored.

 Getting rid of lesions and adhesions like this will take a skilled surgeon.
 Check out www.icarebetter.com for many options!

-[But please don’t assume right away this is you without a diagnosis!
+But please don’t assume right away this is you without a diagnosis!
 I assumed my lesions and adhesions were the driving force behind all my pain for a long time, too; I actually assumed everything about my endo was due to lesions (as most of us think).
-The truth is, your pain may be due to lesions or not, which is the foundation of my work with Heal Endo.]
+The truth is, your pain may be due to lesions or not, which is the foundation of my work with Heal Endo.

 2) Central Sensitization Syndrome (CSS):

 For many with endometriosis, the pain transcends mere physical boundaries; it infiltrates the very essence of sensory perception.
 Central Sensitization Syndrome, a condition where the nervous system becomes hypersensitive to pain signals, amplifies every sensation.
-What might be a mild discomfort to others becomes an overwhelming ordeal, as nerves fire off distress signals with unwavering intensity.
+What might be a mild discomfort to others becomes an overwhelming ordeal as nerves fire off distress signals with unwavering intensity.
 Even the gentlest touch can trigger waves of agony, turning the simplest tasks into monumental challenges.

 Now, when you simply cough, you can have a TERRIBLE pain episode because that minuscule trigger sent your nervous system panicking.
-Or sex becomes always painful, rather than uncomfortable.
-Or you start to experience pain all. the. time.Pain with sex, pooping, running, jolting, coughing.
+Or sex becomes painful, rather than uncomfortable.
+Or you start to experience pain all. the. time.
+Pain with sex, pooping, running, jolting, coughing.
 Even when the doctor says, “Your endo isn’t so bad for this pain,” indeed, your pain is still a 9/10.
 Here’s a neat video if you feel interested:

 Fixing CSS is neat… it’s about retraining the brain and its responses to triggers, as well as retraining the body to respond appropriately.